infiniticio/docs.infinitic.io/content/en/workflows/writing-workflows.md

 </code-block></code-group>

 By itself, a channel does nothing, and if we send an object to a channel, it will be ignored per default.
-The workflow needs to explicitly wait for an object:
+The workflow needs to wait for an object explicitly:

 <code-group><code-block label="Java" active>